The Turin Shroud is the ultimate cipher because it is a picture hidden within another.

 Robert W. Padgett

-A comprehensive analysis of the Enigma Variations conducted over five years revealed the existence of at least fifty-five different ciphers.
-While seemingly extraordinary, such a high number is entirely consistent with a reigning feature of Elgar’s psychological profile – an intense fascination for ciphers.
+A comprehensive analysis of the Enigma Variations conducted over nine years unmasked a cornucopia of ciphers.
+While seemingly extraordinary, these discoveries are entirely consistent with a reigning feature of Elgar’s psychological profile–an intense fascination for ciphers.
 More importantly, their decryptions are significant because they provide the answers to key questions concerning the Variations.
 What is the secret melody on which the Enigma Theme is a counterpoint?
 The decrypted answers consistently point to Ein feste Burg (A Mighty Fortress) by Martin Luther.
-What is the ‘dark saying’ associated with the Enigma Theme?
+What is the "dark saying" associated with the Enigma Theme?
 The surprising answer is a Music Box Cipher embedded in the opening six measures of the Enigma Theme.
 Who is the secret friend and inspiration behind Variation XIII?
 The answers from multiple ciphers point to Jesus Christ, the Lord and Savior of Elgar’s Roman Catholic faith.
 Amazingly, a subset of these Enigma Variations ciphers refers to the Turin Shroud and its first official photographer, Secondo Pia.

 The Enigma Theme contains a number of music ciphers.
 One of the most basic among them is the Locks Cipher.
 In measure 6 is an oddly placed double bar marking the end of something other than the Enigma Theme which concludes in measure 17.
 In these opening six measures only the string quartet plays: Violin I, Violin II, Viola, and Cello.
 Adding up the notes for each of these active parts produces number totals that are easily matched to corresponding letters in the alphabet.
 Based on the formula in which 1 = A, 2 = B, 3 = C and so on, the note totals produce LOQX.
 This is the phonetic equivalent of locks, a term suggesting the presence of multiple keys, and by extension, ciphers.
 Applying the formula in reverse in which Z = 1, Y = 2, X = 3 and so on, the same note totals produce the letters LOJC.
 In the Bible the term lo means to look, gaze, or behold.
 JC are the initials for Jesus Christ.
 Together LOJC may be read as “Behold Jesus Christ.”
 By combining the plaintext results of the cipher going forwards (LOQX) and backward (LOJC) in the alphabet, a third solution emerges: LOOX LQ JC.
 This phrase (or ‘dark saying’) reads as “Looks like JC,” or “Looks like Jesus Christ.”
 This solution is an apt description of the miraculous image on the Turin Shroud first revealed by Secondo Pia’s famous photographic negative in May 1898.